spacelover1/FreedomWriter/_posts/1398-09-26-atomic-habit.md

 >      Be the designer of your world and not merely the consumer of it.

->      Atomic habit: a regular practice or routine that is not only small and easy to do,            >      but also the source of incredible power;
+>      Atomic habit: a regular practice or routine that is not only small and easy to do,
+>      but also the source of incredible power;
 >      a component of the system of compound growth.

->      Critical Lesson: Changes that seem small and unimportant at first will compound into remarkable results if you're willing to stick with them for years.
+>      Critical Lesson: Changes that seem small and unimportant at first

-`
-       Atomic habit: a regular practice or routine that is not only small and easy to do, but also the source of incredible power; a component of the system of compound growth.
-`
-`
-    Critical Lesson: Changes that seem small and unimportant at first will compound into remarkable results if you're willing to stick with them for years.
+>      will compound into remarkable results
+>      if you're willing to stick with them for years.
-`
-    With the same habits, you'll end up with the same results.
-But with better habits, anything is POSSIBLE.

-    The task of breaking a bad habit is like uprooting a powerful oak within us.
-And the task of building a good habit is like cultivating a delicate flower one day at a time.

-    The more pride you have in a particular aspect of your identity, the more motivated you will be to maintain the habits associated with it.

-    The more evidence you have for a belief, the more strongly you will believe it.

-    test

-    > blockquote in code block

->      code block in bq